hosseinihossein/Web-Frontend-Library-Part001/f57ca55c4e264da1b689763d088fb6be/Readme.txt

 - Title: Tiny Ad Card
 - Description: A summary card with price, Logo, title and a slider for displaying more information, specifications and features.
-The slide can be set both mannual and automatic.
+The slide can be set both manual and automatic.
 This card will be useful for advertisements and offering plans.
 - Tags: card summary slider